The Festival of Colours, known as Holi in rest of India, is called ‘dol-jatra’ in Bengal. In

 The day dawns with students and teachers performing a ‘prabhat feri’ or a ‘morning procession’ singing songs penned by Tagore.
 Then students, teachers and other residents start gathering at the university complex.
 While men usually don white attire, women wear a yellow sari with red borders.
 Earlier, women would use the abundantly found red Palash flower to make floral ornaments but the practice has stopped over the past few years.
 Singing and dancing, to songs penned by Tagore, is the highlight of the day.
 The coloured powder or ‘abir’ is first applied to the feet of elders and then everyone begins smearing each other with colours.
 As the day lengthens, the participants break into smaller groups and spend the day through more singing and dancing.
 Earlier, visitors too could join the celebrations but, according to some local residents, the rowdy behaviour by some visitors in the past has put an end to that.

 Bolpur can be easily reached by road and rail from Kolkata.
 By road, it is about 60km and by train takes around 2.5 to 3.5 hours.
 Accommodation is aplenty but advance reservation is advisable because Doljatra is a popular festival here.
-If you are looking for a low-key holiday, there are several resorts and luxury homestays set back from the town like the Garden Bungalow, Raktakarabi Karuangan, Raater Tara Diner Rabi Guesthouse, Mark & Meadows, etc.
+If you are looking for a low-key holiday, there are several resorts and luxury homestays set back from the town (The Garden Bungalow, Raktakarabi Karuangan, Raater Tara Diner Rabi Guesthouse, Mark & Meadows, etc).

 The little known village of Nimdih, located on the border of West Bengal and Jharkhand, has a predominantly tribal population.
 It is also your window to observe Dol/Holi celebration by the local people.